websanco/liferay-learn/docs/dxp/latest/en/collaboration-and-social/message-boards/user-guide/configuring-a-message-boards-category-mailing-list.md

 ## Prerequisites

-Before configuring the Message Boards app's email lists, see the [Connecting to a Mail Server](../../../installation-and-upgrades/setting-up-liferay/configuring-mail/connecting-to-a-mail-server.md) article for general instructions on how to configure a mail server for the entire DXP instance.
+Before configuring the Message Boards app's email lists, see the [Configuring Mail](../../../installation-and-upgrades/setting-up-liferay/configuring-mail.md) article for general instructions on how to configure a mail server for the entire DXP instance.

 ## Adding a Mailing List to a Message Boards Category